Quantum Information Scrambling in Quantum Many-body Scarred Systems: Numerical simulations

-Since $\ket{Z_2}$ is an eigenstate of the $\sigma^z_{i(j)}$ operator, it seems that the periodic oscillations of the $ZZ$-OTOC $F_{ij}(t) = \langle Z_2 | \sigma^z_i \sigma^z_j(t) \sigma^z_i \sigma^z_j(t) | Z_2 \rangle$ can be naively deduced from the approximate recurrence of the $\ket{Z_2}$ state under Hamiltonian evolution \cite{Turner2018weak,Ho2019periodic}.
-Nevertheless, this simple argument does not apply to the $XZ$-OTOC case.
-Furthermore, we numerically show that the persistent and synchronized oscillations still appear even if the initial states are replaced with scarred eigenstates.
-We use the overlap between eigenstates $\ket{E_n}$ of the PXP Hamiltonian and $\ket{Z_2}$ [Fig. \ref{fig:numerics}(h)], also the half-chain entanglement entropy of $\ket{E_n}$ \cite{SuppMaterials}, to distinguish quantum many-body scars from typical thermal eigenstates \cite{Turner2018weak,Turner2018quantum}.
-In Fig. \ref{fig:numerics}(g), we transform the $ZZ$-OTOC dynamics into the frequency domain and find that: for initial states being scarred eigenstates, there exist $\omega_0=2\pi/T, 2\omega_0, 3\omega_0$ peaks in the spectra for different sites $j$, but not for the case of initial states being the typical thermal eigenstates.
-Fig. \ref{fig:numerics}(g) further indicates that the periodic revivals of OTOCs are general phenomena for initial states within the scarred subspace.
+We emphasize that except for the $ZZ$-OTOC of the $\ket{Z_2}$ initial state, the periodic oscillations of OTOCs inside the light cone can not be deduced from the approximate recurrence of the $\ket{Z_2}$ state under Hamiltonian evolution.
+For instance, in the $XZ$-OTOC case, the inserting $\sigma_i^x$ operators will flip the $\ket{Z_2}$ state partially out of the scarred subspace and introduce the influence from the thermal eigenstate bath.
+In order to confirm the generality of the revival behaviours, we numerically show that the persistent and synchronized oscillations still appear even if the initial states are replaced with scarred \textit{eigenstates}.
+We use the overlap between eigenstates $\ket{E_n}$ of the PXP Hamiltonian and $\ket{Z_2}$ [Fig. \ref{fig:numerics}(h)], as well as the half-chain entanglement entropy of $\ket{E_n}$ (see Appendix. \ref{sec:more numerics} for details), to distinguish quantum many-body scars from typical thermal eigenstates \cite{Turner2018weak,Turner2018quantum}.
+In Fig. \ref{fig:numerics}(g), we transform the $ZZ$-OTOC dynamics into the frequency domain and find that: For initial states being scarred eigenstates, there exist $\omega_0=2\pi/T, 2\omega_0, 3\omega_0$ peaks in the spectra for different sites $j$, but not for the case of initial states being the generic thermal eigenstates.
+Fig. \ref{fig:numerics}(g) indicates that the periodic revivals of OTOCs are general phenomena for initial states within the scarred subspace.
 The recurrence of quantum information signified by the OTOCs is not equivalent to the recurrence of quantum states through Hamiltonian evolution, for which the energy eigenstates actually have \textit{no} dynamics.
-In \cite{SuppMaterials} we further display the OTOC dynamics with initial states being eigenstates of the PXP Hamiltonian and superposition states of $\ket{Z_2}$ and $\ket{Z_2'}=(\prod_{i=1}^L \sigma_i^x) \ket{Z_2}$ .
+In Appendix. \ref{sec:more numerics} we further display the OTOC dynamics with initial states being eigenstates of the PXP Hamiltonian and superposition states of $\ket{Z_2}$ and $\ket{Z_2'}=(\prod_{i=1}^L \sigma_i^x) \ket{Z_2}$ .